Guidelines for How Long to Keep a Sick Child Home from School

-FEVER: If your child’s temperature is 100 degrees Fahrenheit or greater (or 1 or 2 degrees above the child’s normal temperature) s/he should remain home until s/he has been fever free for 24 hours, without the use of fever reducing medication.
-Remember, fever is a symptom indicating the presence of illness.
+Fever—If your child’s temperature is 100 degrees Fahrenheit or greater (or 1-2 degrees above the child’s normal temperature) he/she should remain home until fever free for 24 hours, without the use of fever reducing medication (i.e. Tylenol, Advil).

-common.
-Your child should remain home from school until symptoms diminish and the child has been fever free for 24 hours, without the use of fever reducing medication.
+Flu—Symptoms of the flu include abrupt onset of fever, chills, headache, and sore muscles.
+Runny nose, sore throat, and cough are also common.
+Your child should remain home from school until symptoms diminish and your child is fever free for 24 hours, without the use of fever reducing medication.

-Stomach ache, cramping, nausea, vomiting and diarrhea are often present, along with possible fever, headache, and body aches.
-Your child should be without vomiting, diarrhea, or fever for 24 hours (without the use of fever reducing medication) before returning to school.
+Vomiting and Diarrhea (Intestinal Viral Infections) - Stomach ache, cramping, nausea, vomiting, and diarrhea are often present, along with a possible fever, headache, and body aches.
+Your child should remain home until he/she has been without vomiting, diarrhea, or fever for 24 hours, without the use of fever reducing medication.